doublemoulinet/Morrowind-Modular-Mod-Guide/README.md

 For a similar-looking guide, with better instructions, see [Sigourn's Morrowind Mended](https://github.com/Sigourn/morrowind-improved).
 Some of the structure of this guide (particularly the setup section) has been loosely based on Sigourn's.

-This guide's selling feature: on fairly modest hardware (ex., an i7-3770 and GTX 680), you will get a solid 50-60FPS in-game.
+This guide's selling feature: on fairly modest desktop hardware (ex., an i7-3770 and GTX 680), you will get a solid 50-60FPS in-game.
 Dips below 60FPS should be rare.

 ### Note on performance: